getsetbro/blog/_posts/2015-03-02-prototype-driven-development.markdown

 No more IMG for icons.

 Font icons are easy to use.
 Their icons pick up the font color.
-I very much heart icomoon [//icomoon.io](//icomoon.io)
+I very really like icomoon [//icomoon.io](//icomoon.io)

 But SVG wins the cagematch: [//css-tricks.com/icon-fonts-vs-svg](//css-tricks.com/icon-fonts-vs-svg) Automated grunt task.
 SVG can be animated. [//grunticon.com](//grunticon.com)